 One of the reasons our homeland has not been attacked, (other than with flying suicide bombers) is the fact that we have over 300 million guns in this country, with millions of men and women who choose to know how to use them.
 Thank God we still have some American’s with courage and fight left in them.
 That’s a hell of a deterrent for anyone to wants to take, by force, what is ours.”

-- Rusty Humphries, media personality and political consultant, sports his Winchester 1899 rifle and stands in front of his 1966 Chevy Impala.
+- Rusty Humphries, media personality and political consultant, photographed in Phoenix, Arizona, sports his Winchester 1899 rifle and stands in front of his 1966 Chevy Impala.

 The Cheney family of Battlefield: Vegas photographed in Las Vegas by Ben Philippi.